php-ru/symfony-docs-ru/reference/forms/types/integer.rst

 **type**: ``integer`` **default**: ``0``

+.. versionadded:: 4.2

+    The ``scale`` option is deprecated since Symfony 4.2 and will be removed in 5.0.

 This specifies how many decimals will be allowed until the field rounds the submitted value (via ``rounding_mode``).
 This option inherits from :doc:`number </reference/forms/types/number>` type and is overriden to ``0`` for